Emergence of Nonequilibrium Latent Cycles in Unsupervised Generative Modeling: Introduction

 which need not satisfy detailed balance.
 The composition of these transitions defines a discrete-time Markov process in the bipartite space $\XX \cup \ZZ$ (see Fig.~\ref{fig:scheme}).
 Because no energy function is available, the stationary distribution has no closed-form expression.
 Nevertheless, we introduce an approximate log-likelihood gradient that provides a stable and fast-converging training rule.

 A central observation of this study is that training a generative model based on generic Markov transitions never selects the reversible, equilibrium limit: the learned dynamics always violates detailed balance.
-Moreover, the models with the best generative performance operate far from equilibrium.
+Moreover, the models that reproduce the data classes most faithfully, with the lowest Kullback--Leibler (KL) divergence between generated and actual data, are those that operate far from equilibrium.
 To quantify this distance, we study the trajectories of the hidden states through the properties of the Markov matrix

 and characterize its behavior in terms of entropy production, persistent probability currents, reduced diagonal occupancy, and long decorrelation times.

 Interestingly, likelihood maximization is sufficient to drive the hidden-layer dynamics to self-organize into regular and irreversible cycles.
 This cyclic behavior is not imposed by the architecture but emerges spontaneously during training as $M$ develops strong directional flows and long-range temporal structure.
 Models exhibiting clearer latent-state cycles reproduce more faithfully the empirical distribution of data classes.